tushev/aojdk-updatewatcher/README.md

 EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.**

-The author is not affiliated with or endorsed by AdoptOpenJDK project.
+The author is not affiliated with or endorsed by AdoptOpenJDK project, Eclipse.org Foundation, Inc. and/or IBM Corporation.<br>
-'AdoptOpenJDK' part of the name is used on fair use conditions, as this app updates AdoptOpenJDK releases.
+'AdoptOpenJDK' part of the name is used on fair use conditions, as this app uses AdoptOpenJDK API for updating AdoptOpenJDK releases & its successors.

-Java and OpenJDK are trademarks or registered trademarks of Oracle and/or its affiliates.
+Java™ and OpenJDK™ are trademarks or registered trademarks of Oracle and/or its affiliates.<br>
+Eclipse™ and Eclipse Temurin™ are trademarks of Eclipse Foundation, Inc.<br>
+IBM® and IBM® Semeru® are registered trademarks of IBM Corporation in the United States, other countries, or both.<br>
 Other names may be trademarks of their respective owners.

 ## ⚖ License: MIT